GooTechnologies/learn/tutorials/create/introduction-tutorial/index.md

 **HINT:** The *Key down* action enables to make a transition to another state when a button is pressed

-## Step 11:  Creating the the vertical movement p3
+## Step 11:  Creating the vertical movement

 **1.** Click 'Add state'